lyokha/nginx-haskell-module/README.md

 references to the original data would lead to nasty things after haskell's garbage collector wakeup so the only *safe* choice seems to be copying the original data.
-Handler *fromFile* from the example takes static data embedded into the haskell library by *file-embed*, makes a copy of this and passes it to the C code.
+Handler *fromFile* from the example takes static data embedded into the haskell library by *Data.FileEmbed*, makes a copy of this and passes it to the C code.
 It runs once per location during location configuration lifetime thanks to the directive *haskell_static_content* implementation.
 Nonetheless there are two duplicate static data copies in the program during its run which looks wasteful.
 It can get even worse when using *haskell_static_content* is not